Serverless5GC: Private 5G Core Deployment via a Procedure-as-a-Function Architecture: Background and Related Work

 \subsection{Serverless Computing for Network Functions}

 Prior work on serverless networking has focused on the \textit{platform} level rather than 5G core decomposition.
-Serverless Network Functions (SNF)~\cite{snf-2020} demonstrated FaaS-based packet processing with flowlet scheduling; Breitgand~\cite{5gmedia-2018} explored serverless Network Function Virtualization (NFV) for 5G media on OpenWhisk; QFaaS~\cite{qfaas-2022} reduced function chain latency by 40\% using QUIC on OpenFaaS; and DirectFaaS~\cite{directfaas-2024} separated control/data flows in serverless chains, cutting execution time by 30.9\%.
+Serverless Network Functions (SNF)~\cite{snf-2020} proposed an NFaaS platform with flowlet-granularity work assignment for network function chains; QFaaS~\cite{qfaas-2022} reduced function chain latency by 40\% using QUIC on OpenFaaS (open-source FaaS platform); and DirectFaaS~\cite{directfaas-2024} separated control/data flows in serverless chains, cutting execution time by 30.9\%.
 These platform-level optimizations are complementary to our application-level decomposition.